 1 For a more comprehensive statistical breakdown of the Guernsey funds industry, please see the GFSC's statistics here.

-2 This is defined in the POI Law as a "designated manager" but is sometimes described as a "designated administrator" in the rules governing the various classes of funds in Guernsey.
-For simplicity, we have used the term "administrator" to refer to the designated manager / designated administrator.
+2 This is defined in the POI Law as a "designated administrator" in the rules governing the various classes of funds in Guernsey.
+For simplicity, we have used the term "administrator" to refer to the designated administrator.